 What’s New at Room to Grow?

 Main Trail.
 The beaver have built up ponds so as to flood our main trail.
-You can get around by crossing a narrow bridge at one spot and over the beaver damn at the other.
+You can get around, over the beaver dam at the far end and by fancy footwork on the near end.
 How dry you’ll be depends on how nimble you are and how much it’s rained.
 Rubber or hiking boots are advised in spring, summer and fall.
-You can make your own or we can provide hiking sticks to help with balance.
-Beaver populations go up and down depending on the amount of poplar (their favourite food) there is.
-They’re at their height now with most of the younger, easier to get wood being taken, so rather than limiting them or building up our crossings to the extreme, we’re choosing to observe and adjust.

 Welcome to Room to Grow Guesthouse and Get-Away

 Room to Grow is situated on one hundred and sixty acres of organically managed, gently rolling, wooded land.
 Make the entire property your home – on the trails, in the clearings, by the ponds or in the garden.
 We’re open all year round.
-When you’re ready for an outing, you can visit nearby International Peace Gardens, Turtle Mountain Provincial Park, Whitewater Lake Bird Habitat, Town of Boissevain and Souris River Bend.
+When you’re ready for an outing, you can visit nearby International Peace Garden (closed to Canadians during the pandemic), Turtle Mountain Provincial Park, Whitewater Lake Bird Habitat, Town of Boissevain and Souris River Bend.

 Please also see www.vantagepoints.ca for intriguing stories of historical places to visit in Southwest Manitoba – including 20+ geo-cache sites.